-Authorities that allocate resources such as school seats, university places, and medical supplies often face conflicting objectives.
-On the one hand, they want to maximize match quality or appear fair by allocating resources to the highest-scoring agents according to various criteria such as academic attainment, mortality risk, or distance.
-On the other hand, they want to achieve diversity across a range of socioeconomic attributes including race, religion, and gender.
-Resolving this conflict is complicated, especially in new markets, due to uncertainty regarding the distribution of individuals' scores, characteristics, and preferences.
+Authorities that allocate resources such as school seats, university courses, refugee visas, and medical supplies often face conflicting objectives.
+On the one hand, they want to maximize match quality or fairness by allocating resources to the highest-scoring agents according to various criteria such as academic attainment, qualifications (Kornbluth and Kushnir, 2021), likelihood of gaining employment (Ahani, Andersson, Martinello, Teytelboym, and Trapp, 2021; Delacrétaz, Kominers, and Teytelboym, 2023), mortality risk (Pathak, Sönmez, Unver, and Yenmez, 2021), or distance (Dur, Kominers, Pathak, and Sönmez, 2018).
+On the other hand, they want to achieve diversity across socioeconomic attributes including race, religion, and gender (Aygün and Turhan, 2017; Dur, Pathak, and Sönmez, 2020; Sönmez and Yenmez, 2022a).
+Resolving this conflict is complicated, especially in new markets, due to uncertainty about the distribution of individuals' scores, characteristics, and preferences (Doğan and Erdil, 2022).1

-To balance these trade-offs, when the use of prices is seen as infeasible or unethical, authorities have broadly used two classes of policies: quotas, where a certain portion of the resource is set aside for given groups; and priorities, where individuals in given groups receive higher scores.
-These policies have been applied across many different markets in many different countries, for example: the Indian government reserves some government jobs for disadvantaged groups; Chicago Public Schools employs quotas for students from different socioeconomic groups at its competitive exam schools; the University of California, Davis instituted a quota system for minority students; many countries gave differential priority to healthcare workers in the receipt of Covid-19 vaccines; church-run schools in the UK give explicit priority points to students from various religious groups; and the University of Michigan and the University of Texas have used different priority scales for minority students.
+To balance these trade-offs, when the use of prices is seen as infeasible or unethical, authorities have broadly used two classes of policies: quotas,2 where a certain portion of the resource is set aside for given groups; and priorities, where individuals in given groups receive higher scores.
+These policies have been applied across many different markets in many different countries, for example: the Indian government reserves some government jobs for disadvantaged groups; Chicago Public Schools employs quotas for students from different socioeconomic groups at its competitive exam schools; many countries gave differential priority to healthcare workers in the receipt of Covid-19 vaccines; and the University of Michigan and the University of Texas have used different priority scales for minority students.

 But what mechanism should such an authority use?
-Despite the practical importance of this question, we do not know if (and under what circumstances) an authority should use a priority mechanism, a quota mechanism, or something else entirely.

-In this paper, we formulate and solve the optimal mechanism design problem of an authority that allocates a resource to agents who are heterogeneous in their individual scores and belong to different groups.
-The authority cares about individuals' scores, through some aggregate index, and diversity, through the numbers of agents from different groups who are allocated the resource.
-Moreover, they are uncertain about the market they face and have some beliefs about the joint distribution of scores and groups in the population.
+Despite the practical importance of this question, we do not know if an authority should use a priority mechanism, a quota mechanism, or something else entirely.
+In this paper, we formulate and solve the optimal mechanism design problem of an authority that allocates a resource to agents who are heterogeneous in their scores and belong to different groups.
+The authority cares about the scores and diversity of the agents who are assigned the resource.3 Moreover, they are uncertain